Conversational AI vs Chatbots: Which one fits you?

 Over the past few years, chatbots have been actively used in various fields.
 They automate processes and replace employees.
 Therefore, bots increase productivity and deftly interact with people.
 Like many technical tools, every year chatbots are getting better and smarter than their predecessors.
-This is the reason why more and more companies, and industries, want to implement chatbots in their solutions.
+This is the reason why more and more companies and industries want to implement chatbots in their solutions.
+Let’s see the core gap between chatbots vs conversational AI.

 • What is Conversational AI?